Little Rock 9 student dedicates commemorative bench

 LITTLE ROCK, Ark.
-(AP) — Elizabeth Eckford, one of the nine black students who first integrated Little Rock’s Central High School in 1957, has helped dedicate a commemorative bench two blocks from the school where she attempted to escape from furious and violent white protesters.
+(AP) — Elizabeth Eckford, one of the nine black students who first integrated Little Rock’s Central High School in 1957, walked to a bus stop bench Tuesday on the corner of 16th Street and Park Street as hundreds of people watched, much as she’d done exactly 61 years ago.

-In a ceremony Tuesday, exactly 61 years later, Eckford discussed how alone she felt on the first day of school when the Arkansas National Guard and protesters blocked her entrance.
+This time, however, the onlookers weren’t furious and violent white protesters who blocked her entrance to the high school, but friends and community members who gathered to watch Eckford and current Central High students dedicate a commemorative bench as part of the school’s Civil Rights Memory Project.

-The 76-year-old Eckford walked a portion of the two blocks and sat on the reconstructed bench.
-She says she’s happy to return to continue to work toward “true reconciliation.”
+The 76-year-old Eckford told the crowd how lonely she’d felt that first day of school, and how local reporters had tried to shelter her from the angry protesters by forming a “human barrier.”
+Today, she was “very, very happy” to return, she said, noting how important it is to discuss and learn from history.

 Most Read Nation & World Stories